Understanding the Contract of Sale

 Who prepares the contract of sale?

-The contract of sale is prepared by a conveyancer, solicitor or real estate agent.
+The property sale contract is prepared by a conveyancer, solicitor or real estate agent.
 Who actually prepares it largely depends on how the property is being sold and how complex the requirements are.
 For example, if the property is being sold privately, the real estate agent generally drafts the contract, which is presented to the potential purchaser to make an offer.
 This is why it is so important to choose the right real estate agent, who has the experience to draft and deal with a solid contract.

 Contracts are checked and approved by solicitors or conveyancers for both parties, and negotiations are usually carried out by the legal representatives, together with the real estate agent.